Organizations and groups are used to manage your Zendesk Support users and the ticket handling workflow.

 - Limit an agent's access to requests received from the organization that an agent belongs to

-- Set up email mapping (automatically map end-users from specific email domains to an organization)
+- Set up email mapping (automatically map end users from specific email domains to an organization)

-- Set up group mapping (assigning incoming requests from users in an organization to a specific agent group)
+- Set up group mapping (assigning incoming requests from users in an organization to a specific group)

-- Set up a shared organization (allow all end-users in an organization to view tickets from all users in the same organization)
+- Set up a shared organization (allow all end users in an organization to view tickets from all users in the same organization)

 - Create both shared and personal views by users, groups, and organizations